Bristol, Virginia

 Bristol is an independent city in the Commonwealth of Virginia.
 As of the 2020 census, the population was 17,219.
 It is the twin city of Bristol, Tennessee, just across the state line, which runs down the middle of its main street, State Street.
-It is surrounded on three sides by Washington County, Virginia, which is combined with the city for statistical purposes.
-Bristol is a principal city of the Kingsport–Bristol–Bristol, TN-VA Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+As an independent city, Bristol is not part of any county, but it is adjacent to Washington County, Virginia.
+It is a principal city in the Kingsport–Bristol metropolitan area, which had a population of 307,614 in 2020.
+The metro area is a component of the larger Tri-Cities region of Tennessee and Virginia, with a population of 508,260 in 2020.

 History

 Evan Shelby first appeared in what is now the Bristol area around 1765.
 In 1766, Shelby moved his family and settled at a place called Big Camp Meet (now Bristol, Tennessee/Virginia).
 It is said that Cherokee Indians once inhabited the area and the Indian village was named, according to legend, because numerous deer and buffalo met here to feast in the canebrakes.
 Shelby renamed the site Sapling Grove (which would later be changed to Bristol).
 In 1774, Shelby erected a fort on a hill overlooking what is now downtown Bristol.
-It was an important stopping-off place for notables such as Daniel Boone and George Rogers Clark, as well as hundreds of pioneers' en route to the interior of the developing nation.
+It was an important stopping-off place for notables such as Daniel Boone and George Rogers Clark, as well as hundreds of pioneers en route to the interior of the developing nation.
 This fort, known as Shelby's Station was actually a combination trading post, way station, and stockade.

 By the mid-nineteenth century, when surveyors projected a junction of two railroad lines at the Virginia-Tennessee state line, Reverend James King conveyed much of his acreage to his son-in-law, Joseph R. Anderson.
 Anderson laid out the original town of Bristol, Tennessee/Virginia and building began in 1853.

 Samuel Goodson, who owned land that adjoined the original town of Bristol TN/VA at its northern boundary (Beaver Creek was the dividing line), started a development known as Goodsonville.
 Anderson was unable to incorporate Bristol across the state lines of Tennessee and Virginia.
 In 1856, Goodsonville and the original Bristol, Virginia were merged to form the composite town of Goodson, Virginia.

 Incorporation for Bristol, Tennessee and Goodson, Virginia occurred in 1856.
 The Virginia and Tennessee Railroads reached the cities in the late summer of 1856.
 Due to having two different railroads companies, two depots served the cities; one in Bristol, Tenn. and the other in Goodson, Va.
 However, the depot located in Goodson continued to be referred to as Bristol, Virginia.
-In 1890, Goodson, Virginia once again took the name Bristol.
+In 1890, the town of Goodson, Virginia once again took the name Bristol when it gained independent city status.

 The Grove, Solar Hill Historic District, and Walnut Grove are listed on the National Register of Historic Places.